Law Firm Associates

 • Do you have a life outside of work?

-• Is it the culture?
+• Is it the law firm’s culture or values?

-Your “State of the Union” Pros and Cons List
+Your “State of the Union” Pros and Cons List for Your Current Job

 When considering changing jobs, it is also helpful to think about what you are naturally good at.
 What are your strengths and talents?
 What comes easily to you?
 In what circumstances or situations do you really shine?
 This analysis is especially helpful if you’re considering going in-house or leaving the practice of law to see if your skills and talents line up with those opportunities.

-The “why” behind this list is that ideally, you’d look for an opportunity that allows you to exercise skills in the A and B categories more than the C category.
+The “why” behind this list is that, ideally, you’d look for an opportunity that allows you to exercise skills in the A and B categories more than the C category.

 While this may sound like a no-brainer, you’d be surprised how many young lawyers get stumped when I ask them the simple question, “What do you want?” or “What do you like to do?”
 It is important to your mental health and career satisfaction to do things that you like.
 Note that I don’t use the word “love.”
 Contrary to popular opinion, I do not believe you have to love your job or love being a lawyer.
 At the same time, life is too short to do something you hate.
 It just takes too much energy that could be better spent on other endeavors.

-Grow Where You’re Planted or Move With Intention
+Grow Where You’re Planted or Move With Intention?

 Finally, even though I’m a huge advocate for this introspective work, don’t let your desire for the “perfect” or “dream” job be the enemy of good enough.
 As a young lawyer, you have a long career trajectory — that next job doesn’t have to be your forever job.
-The truth is that if you try it and find out you don’t like it, you can move again.
+The truth is that if you try it and find out you don’t like it, you can change jobs again.
 While there is some stigma with changing jobs too often, life is too short to be miserable.
 As long as you do your best to learn and grow where you’re planted and move with intention, odds are in your favor.

 Subscribe to Attorney at Work